WebFiori/docs/background-tasks.md

 ### Using `crontab` Entry to Trigger Execution

-The recommended way is to add a CRON entry on your server which looks like this one: `* * * * * php webfiori cron p="pass" --check`.
-This will execute the command `cron` of the framework with the option `--check` every minute.
+The recommended way is to add a CRON entry on your server which looks like this one: `* * * * * php webfiori scheduler p="pass" --check`.
+This will execute the command `scheduler` of the framework with the option `--check` every minute.
 The option `pass` must be included if a password is set to protect jobs from unauthorized execution.
 It will simply check all scheduled jobs and to check if it is time to execute them.

 If the server is running on windows, it is possible to use "Task Scheduler" to achieve the same result.